babylonhealth/ios-playbook/TechnicalDocuments/DesignLibrary.md

 This is a FAQ for `DesignLibrary`.

-1. How can I reuse viewcontrollers?
+1. How can I reuse view controllers?

 ```swift
 DesignLibrary.viewControllersBuilder().navigationController(....)